Who Was J.R.R. Tolkien?

 Born on January 3, 1892, in Bloemfontein, South Africa, J.R.R.
 Tolkien settled in England as a child, going on to study at Exeter College.
 While teaching at Oxford University, he published the popular fantasy novels The Hobbit and The Lord of the Rings trilogy.
 The works have had a devoted international fan base and been adapted into award-winning blockbuster films.
 Tolkien died in 1973 at 81.

 John Ronald Reuel Tolkien was born in Bloemfontein, South Africa, on January 3, 1892, to Arthur Tolkien and Mabel Suffield Tolkien.
-After Arthur Tolkien died from peritonitis, Mabel settled with 4-year-old J.R.R. (then called Ronald) and his younger brother, Hilary, in the country hamlet of Sarehole, in Birmingham, England.
+After Arthur Tolkien died from complications of rheumatic fever, Mabel settled with 4-year-old J.R.R. (then called Ronald) and his younger brother, Hilary, in the country hamlet of Sarehole, in Birmingham, England.

 Tolkien enlisted as a lieutenant in the Lancashire Fusiliers and served in World War I, making sure to continue writing as well.
 He fought in the Battle of the Somme, in which there were severe casualties, and was eventually released from duty due to illness.
 In the midst of his military service, he’d married Edith Bratt in 1916.